-Area universities and colleges offer lectures and programs open to the public.
+Area universities and colleges offer educational lectures and programs open to the public.
+The Times lists these events in an occasional column.
 All events are free unless otherwise indicated.
 Send information at least two weeks in advance to Catherine Cushing, the Times, P.O.
 Box 1121, St. Petersburg, FL 33731.

 4200 54th Ave.
 S